-Only one, the Fitbit Ace, is built especially for children.
+Only one, the Fitbit Ace 2, is built especially for children.
 Children under 13 are not allowed to have personal Fitbit accounts for - as far as we can ascertain - US federal privacy reasons.
 Now the minimum Fitbit age is 8 years old with the Ace.
 But plenty of parents register younger kids as 13 to beat this rule, so you can consider all the available Fitbits if you choose - older children (9+) will prefer the more 'adult' trackers.

 While our four choices are indeed the four cheapest Fitbits, that is not the only reason we’ve picked them.
 A combination of price, design and features means they are the best Fitbits for kids from the current range.
 See all Fitbits compared in our comprehensive expert roundup.

 Don't forget to look for the best Fitbit deals, which we keep our eyes open for at all times - especially now that the Christmas gift season is upon us.
 You'll also see the cheapest prices in the roundup below.